oubru90/adesso-exercise/README.md

 - Localization IT / EN

 This app communicates with the GoRest service using the GraphQL APIs.
+All the mutations requests are made with the Nextjs Server Actions.

 ### Backoffice
 A quick list of features: